tomjoht/tomjoht.github.io/_posts/2020/1/2020-01-24-learning-about-event-planning.md

 What about Boston?
 I specifically asked.
 Jack says that's an expensive city, which can detract participants.
 If it costs several hundred dollars just to book a hotel, take that into consideration.
 Then again, if people are already in Boston, the hotel might not be an issue.
 This is one challenge with API doc workshops: locations where API skills are in demand are often major urban centers where costs are also high.

-Which brings me to another point: Conferences differ from workshops in significant ways.
+Which brings me to another point &mdash; conferences differ from workshops in significant ways.
 A multi-day conference can be held in an interesting, non-tech-hub city like Portland or New Orleans in part because people traveling to the area might be drawn to the area itself.
 You don't see many conferences held in Des Moines or Omaha, Jack said.
 One-day workshops, on the other hand, aren't multi-day getaways, and even if I held my conference in a fun, non-tech-hub location (e.g., Anaheim, Las Vegas, Miami, Missoula, Savannah), it likely wouldn't draw people.
 A conference has a different dynamic at play in terms of location.
 Jack even holds some conferences in Hawaii.

 ## Choosing the date